ashlyngunderwood/luxury-customer-behavior-analysis/README.md

 # Luxury Customer Behavior Analysis
-This project analyzes transactional retail data to identify high-value customer segments, quantify revenue concentration, and uncover the key behavioral drivers behind customer value
+This project analyzes transactional retail data to identify high-value customer segments, quantify revenue concentration, and uncover the key behavioral drivers behind customer value.

 ## Overview
 The objective of this analysis was to determine how revenue is distributed across customers and to understand what differentiates high-value customers from the rest of the customer base.